Ashraf Ghani: Relations with the Taliban

 In an interview with Vice News, Ghani said that his 'heart breaks for [the] Taliban'.
 He further stated that 'Talibans are Afghans and he is president of all Afghans'.
-Ashraf Ghani also said that he is willing to offer Afghan passports to the Taliban and to recognise them as a legitimate political group in Afghanistan, as an attempt to strike a peace deal with them.
+Ashraf Ghani also said that he is willing to offer Afghan passports to the Taliban and to recognize them as a legitimate political group in Afghanistan, as an attempt to strike a peace deal with them.

 In March 2021, in an attempt to advance peace talks, Ghani expressed his intentions of convincing the Taliban to hold fresh elections and allow forming of a new government through a democratic process.

 Ghani blamed the Taliban for the 2021 Kabul school bombing, but Taliban spokesman Zabiullah Mujahid denied involvement in the attack, in a message released to the media.
 Many of the Kabul residents held Ghani responsible for the attack and raised loud chants against the Afghan government and security forces.

-On 2 August 2021, Ghani blamed the sudden withdrawal of U.S. troops from Afghanistan for the advance of the Taliban and said the latter had not cut ties with terrorist organizations and had escalated attacks against women, which the Taliban denied.
+On 2 August 2021, Ghani blamed the sudden withdrawal of US troops from Afghanistan for the advance of the Taliban and said the latter had not cut ties with terrorist organizations and had escalated attacks against women, which the Taliban denied.
 On 11 August 2021, Ghani appealed to local warlords and private militias to fight the Taliban and also appealed to a popular uprising against the Taliban.
 On the same day, Pakistani prime minister Imran Khan reported that the Taliban would not negotiate or hold peace talks with the government as long as Ghani remains as the president.

+As such, Ashraf Ghani was highly criticized by several Afghan politicians, including Ahmad Massoud and Ahmad Zia Massoud, for his failure to eliminate terrorism and that he handed over Afghanistan to the Taliban.